addetz/gophertale/README.md

 # gophertale
-A repository for the #TWOSS Gopher Fairytale
+A repository for the `#TWOSS` Gopher Fairytale.

+Solution is on branch `written-fairytale`.

 ## Demonstrated topics
 1. Main function